rapid7/metasploit-framework/documentation/modules/auxiliary/admin/ldap/vmware_vcenter_vmdir_auth_bypass.md

 ### Description

 This module bypasses LDAP authentication in VMware vCenter Server's vmdir service to add an arbitrary administrator user.
 Version 6.7 prior to the 6.7U3f update is vulnerable.
-Only installations upgraded from a previous release line, such as 6.0 or 6.5, are affected.
-Clean installations of 6.7 are unaffected.

 ### Setup